 Winerie Parisienne has even gotten involved in planting a 10-hectare vineyard near Versailles—the first serious new planting in greater Paris for over a century.
 The first bottles of wine from Versailles grapes should be available in 2020, so keep an eye out!

 Ready to get a crash course in all things French wine?
-Our Paris by Night: Evening Food & Wine Tasting Experience is calling your name.
+Our Paris by Night: Gourmet Food & Wine Tasting Experience is calling your name.
 You’ll enjoy a night out on the town in the trendy 11th, sipping six fabulous French wines paired perfectly with a variety of local dishes.
 Come hungry!